 “Thanks anyway but I’m fine.”
 Curtis allowed the silence to waiver in the air until the screen went blank again.

 His mind was drawn back through the narrow years to the girl . . . the Erika that redirected his entire life.
 He kept one hand on hers and tried to hold it, but she couldn’t reciprocate.
 It felt like limp rubber, but warm rubber.
 He vaguely remembers other team members coming and going, in and out, of the small trauma room.
 But many of the details his memory had set adrift.
 The trauma team PA came in to look things over.
 A respiratory therapist dropped by to check on her and then the trauma surgeon.
 The surgeon had just been in the ED with the drunk-driver victim an hour earlier.
 He did an emergent burr hole in her skull, in the ED, as the last attempt to save her.
-Dr. Gibbs, the neurosurgeon wasn’t there, but it was his idea.
-He felt they had nothing to lose.
+Dr. Gibbs, the neurosurgeon wasn’t there, but it was her idea.
+She felt they had nothing to lose.
 Regrettably, it failed.
 The trauma surgeon told them that he was going home and if Dr. Gibbs needed him, he could be paged.

 As they rolled her across the brightly lighted hall, into the CT scan room, Curtis keep one hand on hers, watching her chest rise and fall, rhythmically and rapidly.
 As he looked down at her, the checker-board tiled floor of the hallway passed beneath them.
 The CT room smelled, oddly, of Pine-Sol.
 From that day forward, every time he smelled the potent cleanser, it brought back vivid images of that room and that night.